aleph2c/miros/doc/i_mongol_example.rst

 `ergotic_mongol_11`_

 Immediately after filling their arrows, they attack.
-This may not be historically true, but let's have our botnet just attack right away.
+This may not be historically accurate, but let's have our botnet just attack right away.

 Once the horse archers advance close enough to the mass of their enemy, they would circle and fire.
 How do we express this in software?
 If we were building